 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: Graduate standing, and Mechanical Engineering 364L or the equivalent.
+Prerequisite: Graduate standing.

 Topic 1: Introduction to Modern Control.
-State variable methods, eigenvalues, and response modes; controllability, observability, and stability; calculus of variations; optimal control; Pontryagin maximum principle; control of regulator and tracking servomechanisms; Hamilton-Jacobi, dynamic programming; deterministic observers, Kalman filter: discrete and continuous time.
+State variable methods, eigenvalues, and response modes; controllability, observability, and stability; calculus of variations; optimal control; Pontryagin maximum principle; control of regulator and tracking servomechanisms; Hamilton-Jacobi, dynamic programming; deterministic observers, Kalman filter; discrete and continuous time.